 Any investment directly into the Fund is converted into units in the Fund.
 By purchasing units in the Fund, you are pooling your money with other investors, which Salt then invests in underlying investments.
-All units in the Fund have equal value.

 Your units represent your proportionate holding of the Fund's net assets (its assets less fees and expenses), although they do not give you legal ownership of, or any direct right to, those underlying assets.
-Because unit values (unit value) are based on the Fund's net asset value (net asset value), those unit values will fluctuate in line with the changing value of the Fund's underlying investments.
+Because the per-unit value determined in accordance with the Fund's governing documents (unit price) is based on the Fund's net asset value (net asset value), those unit prices will fluctuate in line with the changing value of the Fund's underlying investments.
 The price at which units trade on the NZX Main Board will also fluctuate, based on a number of factors.

-Returns from investing in the Fund are reflected in changes in the unit value, and the price you receive when you sell your units (or redeem them, if we permit).
+Returns from investing in the Fund are reflected in changes in the unit price, and the price you receive when you sell your units (or redeem them, if we permit).
 Although we do not currently intend to make distributions, we may do so in the future, from the income or capital of the Fund.
 In that case, part of your return would be reflected in those distributions.